17 Education & Technology Group Inc. (YQ) EPS growth this year is -73.70%: Get Prepared for Trading Lift Off

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-If we measure the efficiency of the company that is accounted for 2613 employees.
+It is imperative to bring your focus towards the efficiency factor of the conglomerate that has a total of 2613 employees.
 It has generated 30,103 per worker during the last fiscal year.
 Meanwhile, its income per employee was -71,416.
 The stock had 34.09 Receivables turnover and 0.34 Total Asset turnover.
 For the Profitability, stocks gross margin was +57.30, operating margin was -246.18 and Pretax Margin of -237.23.

 17 Education & Technology Group Inc. (YQ) Earnings and Revenue Records